isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 .. note::

-    Subnet reselection mechanisms like the one that can be enabled in the RADIUS hook, can offer the illusion that a packet should have been limited, when in reality it was not.
-The subnet that is taken into account depends on which hook library is configured first.
+    Subnet rate limits are enforced only on the initially selected subnet for a given packet.
+    If the selected subnet is subsequently changed, as may be the case for subnets in a shared-network or when reselection is enabled in libraries such as the RADIUS hook, rate limits on the newly selected subnet will be ignored.
+In other words, packets are gated only by the rate limit on the original subnet.

 The following is an example that adds one rate limit on a client class and another one in a subnet in `kea-dhcp6`.
 A valid configuration for `kea-dhcp4` can be easily extrapolated.